50 Secrets to Live to 100

 Packed with vitamin C and other nutrients, studies have found mustards, also known as Brassicaceae, will keep you around longer, according to researchers.

-The Remedy Rx: Enojy cabbage, broccoli, cauliflower, kale, radishes, watercress, Brussels sprouts and a few spices like horseradish, wasabi and, yes, white, Indian and black mustard.
+The Rx: Enojy cabbage, broccoli, cauliflower, kale, radishes, watercress, Brussels sprouts and a few spices like horseradish, wasabi and, yes, white, Indian and black mustard.

 Hey, none of us are getting out of this alive, but that's no reason to keep that sour mug.
 Researchers examined smile intensity among photos of baseball players from the 1950s.
 Of the players who had died in the years 2006 to 2009, those who were not smiling in those photos lived an average of 72.9 years, while the big smilers lived nearly 80 years.
 They concluded that there's a clear link between smiling intensity and longevity.

-The Remedy Rx: Men, stop telling women to smile.
+The Rx: Men, stop telling women to smile.
 It's demeaning and implies they're subservient.
 However, given the impact on our health (mental and otherwise), we could all stand to turn that frown upside down.

 Learn Something New (Anything!)